MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 This flow is now ready to be used in your bots.

-## Call Microsoft Automate flow as an Action from a bot
+## Call Power Automate flow as an Action from a bot

-You can call a Microsoft Automate flow from a bot topic using the **Call an action** node.
+You can call a Power Automate flow from a bot topic using the **Call an action** node.
 You can then pass variables to the flow and receive flow outputs that can be used in a bot conversation.

 These instructions use the examples described above to add weather information to a flow.